Weekly Sea Surface Temperature Patterns from NOAA

 Wavelets and Atmospheric Data

 Weather is a great example of time-series data.
-Weather varies in cycles of temperature over weeks due to a huge vareity of variables.
+Weather varies in cycles of temperature over weeks due to a huge number of variables.
 Wavelet analysis can be used to find patterns in temperature by analyzing both the temperature and the time when the temperature occurs.

 Imports